eclipse-kuksa/kuksa-databroker/doc/kuksa_requirementes.md

 8. As a client I want to connect and interact with Databroker either if it contains data or not.

-9. As a client I want to connect and interact with Databroker either if it contains data or not.

 10. As a client I want to know if there is a provider up and running by getting some sensor or actuator value.

 11. As a client I don’t want to `Subscribe` to target values.